ErikBrorsson/MVDet/resources/logbook/paper1.md

 After this, I may run more experiments with the specific choice of augmentation and persp sup, which may result in finding better ps-label-threshold.
 But that won't make this table useless/outdated.
 Obviously, I cannot do a joint grid search on all parameters to find the optimal, because the search space becomes too big.
 I need to set some parameters at a time.
+For all these exps, I will load weights from the developed baseline, and the chosen baseline augmentation will be applied to the source data.

 ## mean teacher paramter
 Do experiments on one cam-adapt benchmark (gmvd->multiviewx) and one domain adaptation benchmark (multiviewx -> wildtrack)